 The open rate for emails with a personalised message was 18.8%, as compared to 13.1% without any personalisation in 2016. – Statista

-Predictive personalisation software – personal product content selection for email marketing
+Hyper-personalisation software – personal product content selection for email marketing

-Consider for a moment if you knew what each individual consumer you have, was most likely to buy next.
+Consider for a moment if you knew what each consumer you have, was most likely to buy next.
 Firstly you’d save a fortune on marketing, as you can just highlight that individual product they wanted.
 Then you wouldn’t have it sent back if it didn’t suit, as you already know it will.

-Think about as the assistant in a shop.
+Think about it as the assistant in a shop.
 They don’t suddenly rush up to a customer wearing boots to offer them a discounted pair, while they’re looking at coats.
 It would be incongruous.

 Predictive personalisation software – the consumer’s reaction in practice

 It’s unfair to compare really, but the truth is that it blows traditional expectations out the window.
-Leading research industry pillars McKinsey, Bain, Forrester and Statista all agree, that it delivers 20x the return of traditional marketing, social mediaand omni-channel marketing combined.
+Leading research industry pillars McKinsey, Bain, Forrester and Statista all agree, that it delivers 20x the return of traditional marketing, social media and omni-channel marketing combined.
 Not 20% more – 20x more.

 How does predictive personalisation software work?

-PPS sequences data live, first all the previous buying history to learn and appreciate each individual consumer you have, and then impressions as each of those individuals come to your site or email, to learn and appreciate every nuance and subtlety about them.
+PPS sequences data live, first all the previous buying history to learn and appreciate each consumer you have, and then impressions as each of those individuals come to your site or email, to learn and appreciate every nuance and subtlety about them.
 How often they visit a product before buying, how long they took at that item, how that relates to previous buying decisions, what specifically do they enjoy most etc, all this information accrues.
 This is not as a collective, but each one individually.

 You don’t have to worry about landing pages, as each product is linked to the specific product, ready to simply click to add it to their basket.
-Cutting out superfluous elements that while they look good, or fit in with the pleasantries of a campaign being run, cause distraction and lack of singular attention to the purpose in hand.
+Cutting out superfluous elements that while they look good, or fit in with the pleasantries of a campaign being run, cause distraction and lack of singular attention to the purpose at hand.

-Further, that it is delivered to your consumers inbox negates such rigorous comparison on each product’s price too.
+Further, that it is delivered to your consumer’s inbox negates such rigorous comparison on each product’s price too.
 An email doesn’t have anything for the consumer to compare it with, and it also benefits from a previously established “given” that you are always there or thereabouts on price, quality, delivery etc, having won their trust previously as their preferred supplier.

-The index to all our articles and perpetuate your ecommerce growth, click here.
+Index to all our articles and perpetuate your ecommerce growth, click here.